kataw/kataw/README.md

 **Note** This *must* not to be confused with `Acorn loose` because Kataw's error recovery mode reconstruct the CST 100% and makes sure the output conforms with the ECMA specs.
 In `Acron` you can expect that a `try statement` become a `while statement` during error recovery or parts of the
 `ESTree AST` is missing.

+## Current state

+- The CST parser can be used in production

 ## This is what Kataw can do: